 As mentioned earlier, getting your first client can take some time.
 Consequently, it’s easy to let negativity take over and procrastinate — but don’t give up.
 Be proactive and stick to a daily schedule.
 It might be as simple as updating your Twitter feed, but the act of doing these tasks will help you stay on track.

-Getting your first client is an important milestone, since it not tells you that there is demand for your services.
-From there, it’s a matter of building on what works previously to get even more clients.
+Getting your first client is certainly an important milestone.
+From there, it’s a matter of building on what worked previously to get even more clients.
 Succeeding as a freelance graphic designer is a long journey, but you have already crossed the first — and probably hardest — hurdle.